dubgeiser/aoc2024/README.md

 Seems like a custom type might be better (encapsulation).
 Is a reference type preferable?

+Going by day 22, part 2, I'm thinking that it would be nice if functions that return a new `grid.Grid` also return the number of rows and cols.
+We could then have a snippet `loopgrid` that inserts the usual `for r:=0;r<R;r++ { for c:=0;c<C;c++ {}}` construct.

+Maybe even have methods `Rows()` and `Cols()` like iterators that guarantee the order like the "loop grid" construction.
+However, ATM, it feels that this can get hairy quite easily: Do you make them return the tile or the indices, for instance.
+Both can come in handy, but maybe the indices are more in line with KISS as they easily can be used to access the grid via `g[r][c]`.

 ### lib/file
 Should be going direction `lib/input` and have the func's for reading input.
 ATM `file.Read()` in combination with `Input()` seems a good start: It removes the filename from the compiled binary, so we can run the sanple- or input file against it as we see fit.